Gsunshine/Gsunshine.github.io/_pages/about.md

 I have eclectic interests in machine learning and deep learning, especially when combined with dynamics.
 I believe that structured decomposition (perception) and reconstruction (generation) are key to understanding the emergence of general intelligence, which dynamics can elegantly achieve.

-- Regarding the "forward" pass, I study dynamical systems as the construction method and learning principle in neural networks.
+- Regarding the "forward" pass, I study **dynamical systems** (fixed point equations, optimization, differential equations, etc) as the construction method and learning principle in neural networks.
-- Regarding the "backward" pass, I pursue a better understanding of neural network training dynamics.
+- Regarding the "backward" pass, I pursue a better understanding of neural network **training dynamics**.
 I am fascinated by their landscape.
 A strong belief drives me to investigate the interaction between data/env, model, and learning dynamics.

 I am also interested in modeling and understanding nature through dynamics.
 The only constant is change.
 The invariance under change is truth. :D